Capillus Review: Can a Hat Regrow Hair?

 We consider Capillus likely to be at least somewhat effective for hair regrowth, because it uses similar specs to red light devices shown in clinical studies to cause hair regrowth.

-We can't find any clinical studies on the Capillus device specifically, so we can't say definitively whether or not it will work.
+We can't find any clinical studies on Capillus devices, so we can't say definitively whether or not they will work.

 Although the manufacturer of Capillus was sued over allegations of side effects like scalp dryness, we haven't seen similar side effects reported in clinical trials on similar devices, so we don't believe this is something consumers need to worry about.

-Capillus claims that their devices work in only 6 minutes daily while providing no proof of this claim which we find quite strange.
+Capillus claims that their devices work in only six minutes daily, while providing no proof of this claim, which we find quite strange.